Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack/NestedStacks/README.md

 ### Watchdog

 This is the component for checking if anyone is connected to the container.
-It uses a Lambda function to run commands with SSM on the ec2 instance itself (and the commands run against the task on the instance).
-Once it detects no one is on for X many times, it scales down the ASG.
+It uses the "ec2 traffic IN" metric for this.
+We ignore OUT because it's too noisy, and the container could just be sending telemetry out.
+IN will only detect someone trying to talk to the container, or it downloading updates, which is what we want to know.
+Once it detects no one is on for *X* many times, it scales down the ASG.

 ### AsgStateChangeHook

 This component will trigger whenever the ASG instance state changes (i.e the one instance either spins up or down).
 This is used to keep the architecture simple, plus if you update the instance count in the console, everything will naturally update around it.

+### Dashboard

+This depends on everything, since it shows metrics for everything.
+Doesn't really add an extra cost, since it's just a dashboard.
+Easily see what the entire stack is thinking/doing in one place.